When to start buying baby stuff?

 f.
 Do not underestimate the kindness of others.

-No matter when you’re buying, what you’re buying, keep in mind that people will also be buying you gifts (especially if it’s a first baby).
+No matter when you’re buying, what you’re buying, keep in mind that people will also be buying you gifts.
 So do not buy too many items or overstock on specific things.

-7. What should you not buy for a baby – especially before it’s born?
+7. What should you not buy – especially before your newborn?

 - Newborn baby shoes: A big NO. Your baby won’t allow you to put shoes on its feet at this age because it is uncomfortable.
 You would chase around cute shoes in the shops just to find out later you wasted money.
 Socks are 100% fine.

 - Crib Bumpers: Bumper pads should never be used in infant cribs according to new guidelines released by the American Academy of Pediatrics.
-According to the AAP, there is no evidence that crib bumpers protect against injury, but they do carry a potential risk of suffocation, strangulation, or entrapment because infants lack the motor skills or strength to turn their heads should they roll into something that obstructs their breathing.
+According to the AAP, there is no evidence that crib bumpers protect against injury, but they do carry a potential risk of suffocation, strangulation, or entrapment.

-Besides the 13-week mark as the earliest time to start buying baby stuff, when can it be too late to shop for a baby?
-At the latest, think about your baby registry or your plans on what to buy for your baby by the 20-week mark.
+Besides the 13-week mark as the earliest time to buy baby stuff, when can it be too late to shop for a baby?
+At the latest, think about your baby registry or your pregnancy planner on what to buy for your baby by the 20-week mark.

-This is why any time after the 32-week mark can be called too late to shop for a baby.
+This is why any time after the 32-week mark can be called “too late” to shop for baby gear.
 If you are able to get just the things you really need for your newborn by the 32-week mark, you’ll be in a good shape.

-Mathematically, if you start buying baby stuff by 20 weeks, it would give you additional 3 months to get ready for your baby.
+Mathematically, if you start buying baby stuff by 20 weeks, it would give you additional 3 months to get ready for your kid.
 Do not get any late than this.

-Although, in any case, your urge to start buying baby items is too strong, don’t feel horrible about that.
+Although, if your urge to start buying baby items is too strong, don’t feel horrible about that.
 It’s completely normal to feel the need to buy certain things out of tension or excitement.
 You can also add your favorite items to your baby registry.

 It mostly happens because your mind and body go through a ton of emotions with your baby on its way.
-If you end up buying too much, you can always gift those unused items to your next pregnant friend or neighbor.
+If you end up buying too much, you can always gift those unused items to your pregnant friend’s baby shower.

 Expecting a baby is certainly a time to be happy and excited, do not stress too much about when to start buying baby stuff.
 Everything is going to be alright.
 If you’re thinking about a baby shower then you must get a lot of baby gear!